-I recently conducted a webinar for a client on prospecting.
+I recently conducted a webinar for a client on sales prospecting.
 Leading up to the webinar, I asked what questions the client had in regards to prospecting so I could tailor the content to their particular challenges.
 I guess I shouldn't have been surprised when I only got one response.
 And that is not because they are masters of prospecting.
 Quite the contrary.
 It's because they do so little of it and were unsure of what questions to ask.
-Like most sellers (50% according to Dave Kurlan's extensive studies), they were doing little prospecting at all.1
+Like most sellers, they were doing little prospecting at all.

-While most sellers will tell you that creating conversations with prospects is critical to greater success in sales, the dynamics of how to do it can be baffling.
+Most sellers will tell you that creating conversations with prospects is critical to greater success in sales, but the dynamics of how to do it can be baffling.
 Unfortunately, when sellers seek to understand it better, they often find conflicting advice.

 Part of the issue is that different situations rightly call for different approaches, so not all advice is right for every situation.
 If the path to prospecting success remains murky, it helps to start by breaking it down into its fundamental steps.